Bucyrus, Ohio: Eagle Crusher

 Eagle Crusher Company Incorporated manufactures heavy-duty impact crushers, portable crushing and screening plants, jaw crushers, and conveyors for the concrete, asphalt, aggregate, and recycle markets.

 Bucyrus Copper Kettle Works Ltd.

-Bucyrus Copper Kettle Works is a 140 year old shop that manufactures copper kettles using traditional processes.
-Interested parties may visit the shop.
-Pre-arrangements are necessary for these visits.
-It is important to the coppersmiths at Bucyrus Copper Kettle Works, Ltd. that visitors can see the rich variety of products made by hand in a tradition that continues in this shop since shortly after the Civil War.

-Crossroads Original Designs

-Crossroads Original Designs is a family-owned and -operated manufacturer of scented candles, reed diffusers, room sprays, framed art and home decor accessories.
-Since its founding in Bucyrus, Ohio, in 2003, the company has continually reported notable growth, even during troubling economic times, something the company's leaders attribute as much to their customer-centric business philosophy as their product line.
+Bucyrus Copper Kettle Works is a 150 year old shop that began operations shortly after the Civil War.
+Seasonal demand for apple butter kettles at the local hardware store led the owners to retrain the store’s tinsmiths as coppersmiths to produce kettles locally.
+A few years later, the partnership that ran the hardware store dissolved.
+One partner opened a new company on South Walnut Street where copper kettles and other products continue to be made using traditional processes.

 Bucyrus Railcar Repair

 Bucyrus Railcar Repair, LLC is a leading rail services provider, specializing in mechanical operations and railcar repair.
 BRR operates from one large flagship repair shop, three light repair shops, and over a dozen customer and interchange locations as running repair agent.